Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Experiments

-Besides logits distribution visualization, we conduct detailed case analysis to illustrate logic drift and logic-consistent reasoning.
-As shown in Fig. \ref{fig:logits-case-study}, given the question \textit{Which currency would be most useful where the newspaper Akher Saa circulated in 2013?}, the high-scoring answer path in NFA is \textit{Akher Saa $\rightarrow$ book.newspaper.circulation\_areas $\rightarrow$ Egypt $\rightarrow$ location.country.currency\_used $\rightarrow$ Egyptian pound}.
-Both LLMs Reasoning and Agentic Reasoning consider the question-inconsistent path \textit{Akher Saa $\rightarrow$ book.periodical.language $\rightarrow$ Arabic Language $\rightarrow$ language.human\_language.main\_country $\rightarrow$ Saudi Arabia} and infer the incorrect answer \textit{Sudanese Pound} that does not exist in the KG.
-Therefore, both exhibit Logic Drift problems.
-Our method uses logits strengthening to enhance the path containing \textit{Egyptian pound} and logits filtering to constrain non-KG paths, thereby aligning LLMs outputs with question and KG logic to achieve logic-consistent precise reasoning.
+\paragraph{Case Study.} We conduct case analysis to illustrate logic drift and logic-consistent reasoning.
+In Fig. \ref{fig:logits-case-study}, for a question about currency usage, both LLMs Reasoning and Agentic Reasoning follow question-inconsistent paths and infer incorrect non-KG answers, exhibiting logic drift.
+Our method uses logits strengthening to enhance correct paths and logits filtering to constrain non-KG paths, aligning outputs with question and KG logic for logic-consistent reasoning.